hyperledger-cacti/cacti/whitepaper/whitepaper.md

 # 5. Identities, Authentication, Authorization

 `Cactus` aims to provide a unified API surface for managing identities of an identity owner.
-Developers using the `Cactus` REST API for their applications can support one or both of the below requirements:
+Developers using the `Cactus` Service API for their applications can support one or both of the below requirements:
 1. Applications with a focus on access control and business process efficiency (usually in the enterprise)
 2. Applications with a focus on individual privacy (usually consumer-based applications)